STAR TREK:

 Deanna Troi has a good line at one point, basically echoing a retort that had formed in my mind about two beats earlier.
 No discussion about how things are naturally *supposed* to work out should ignore the fact that the characters observing this pattern are naturally a part of it.
 This is the integrated "Fourth Density" side of looking at things that mankind is evolving towards.
 Trying to remain separate is the old way that we're about done with.

 Doctor Pulaski, a typically underrated character, stands alongside most Starfleet Doctors in ranking aid first and Prime Directive issues second.
 Nice.
 But predictable.
 It's the "what if" questions that are used to punch holes in Pulaski's view that defocus the quality of the discussion for me.
 What if the suffering were caused by a virus?
 What if it was a war?
 Those questions are only useful if you are considering chucking the Directive for good, and this isn't the venue for that.
-It IS a geological threat, and we CAN stick with that to figure out what we're going to do today (especially if we've already chucked our most convenient label for ethics and started thinking on our feet again).
+Indeed, why would we need to use the SAME solution for all those DIFFERENT problems, as a matter of policy and under one big umbrella label?
+Today's problem IS a geological threat, and we CAN stick with that to figure out what we're going to do today (especially if we've already chucked our most convenient umbrella label for ethics and started thinking on our feet again).

-"Pen Pals" definitely showcases one of the weirdest Prime Directive sidesteps we've ever seen on the series.
+"Pen Pals" definitely showcases some of the weirdest Prime Directive sidesteps we've ever seen on the series.
 Although the eventual actions by the crew aren't too far from what we might want if there was no Prime Directive on the show, the episode doesn't begin to do an adequate job of dealing with the Prime Directive before it takes its action, and sets a bizarre precedent in the Star Trek canon.
+This is still a most enjoyable episode, one of season two's better ones in fact, but it does really struggle to find its most relevant grappling points within the mess that is Star Trek's Prime Directive.

 This Next Generation Season Two story is available on DVD and Blu-ray: